It started with a problem we lived through

 The gap we set out to fill

-The information students need to make a smart study-abroad decision exists.
-It's scattered across university websites in different formats, buried in Reddit threads, hidden behind expensive agency fees, or distorted by agents who earn commissions from whichever university pays them the most.
+Here's what we discovered: the information you need to make a smart study-abroad decision exists.
+It's scattered across university websites in different languages, buried in scholarship portal databases, hidden behind expensive agency fees, or wrapped in marketing fluff by universities trying to fill seats and meet enrolment targets.

-Nobody had put it all together in one place and built a tool that could actually match your specific profile — your nationality, GPA, budget, field of study, English level, and career goals — against real university admissions data and tell you, plainly, which countries and universities are realistic for you and which ones aren't.
+Nobody had put it all together in one place and built a tool that could actually match your specific academic profile — your nationality, field of study, degree level, budget, language skills, and career goals — against real programme requirements and scholarship criteria, and tell you plainly which options are realistic for you and which ones aren't.

 So we built it.